How to build your Advance Assurance application with SeedLegals

 1. Complete the questions

 The first section requires you to fill out information regarding your company details.
-For a quick video guide on how to complete the questions, see below:

 Your company will need to be incorporated and have a Unique Taxpayer Reference Number 'UTR'.
 We can review your application even if you don't have your UTR yet, but note that you will need it before we can submit the application to HMRC.

 On the following page, select which scheme you're applying for.
 If you're applying for up to £250k then only select SEIS.
 If you are applying for anything higher, then you should select both SEIS and EIS (you can apply for both at the same time) - unless your company is not eligible for SEIS at this stage.
-If you’re not sure about your eligibility, have a read of this article
+If you’re not sure about your eligibility, have a read of this article.

-Here you need to tell HMRC whether the funds will be used for a trade or R&D. If you will begin your trade using the money for the investment, please select 'Trade'.
-If, however, you intend to spend the funds solely on R&D that will lead to the trade in the future, please select 'R&D'!
+Following this, you need to tell HMRC what “qualifying business activity” the funds will be used for.
+If you will use the money from your investment to begin your trade, please select 'Trade'.
+If, however, you intend to spend the funds solely on R&D that will lead to the trade in the future, please select 'R&D intended to lead to a qualifying purpose'.
+Finally, if you are already trading but want to spend the funds on R&D for further development, please select ‘R&D for an existing qualifying trade’.

 If you have received SEIS or EIS investment in the past, you will not need to provide details of your investors.
 However, if you have not, you will need to present a list of your potential investors to HMRC.
-For angel investors, you will need their name and address, and for all other options, you will need to provide a letter of engagement.
+For angel investors, you will need their full legal name and address, and for all other options, you will need to provide a letter of engagement.
 For raises up to £500k, you need to put down at least one potential investor that covers 25% of the overall amount you are applying for.
 For raises over £500k, the proposed investment should cover at least 50%.

-Hit ‘yes’ only if you’ve got a term sheet or shareholders agreement from your investors.
+For the following question, select ‘yes’ only if you’ve got a term sheet or shareholders agreement from your investors.
 But if you haven’t or if you don’t have investors yet, hit ‘no’.
 Not to worry, it won’t affect your chances of getting approved by HMRC (most of the companies don’t have a Term Sheet or else at this point).

 When you registered your company at Companies House, the Model Articles were applied by default.
 So if you have not changed them, just choose ‘no’ (most companies are still using the Model Articles at this point).

 In the following section (which only appears for EIS applications), HMRC wants to understand whether the company is still within its initial investing period, which is less than 7 years from the company's first commercial sale (or, if not, how the company will satisfy one of the two exceptions to this rule).
-If the company is within the 7 years, then you'll need to let HMRC know if you have made a commercial sale and when this was.
+If the company is within 7 years, then you'll need to select ‘yes’ and let HMRC know if you have made a commercial sale and when this was.

-As part of the application for a company that wasn't incorporated in the UK, you'll need to submit an additional letter to address the permanent establishment requirement.
+Additionally, as part of the application for a company that wasn't incorporated in the UK, you'll need to submit an additional letter to address the permanent establishment requirement.
 This is something that the team will be able to assist you with.

 2. Add your proposed investors (if you have not raised SEIS or EIS funds before)